iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 One advantage of using a digital printer EVM would be a decrease in spoilt or invalid votes.
 Although I couldn't find data on the number of spoilt votes in India.

 The number of [spoilt votes](https://en.wikipedia.org/wiki/Spoilt_vote) in a First-Past-the-Post (FPTP) election using ink stamp paper ballots can vary widely based on factors such as voter education, clarity of instructions, and ballot design.
-I don't think vote spoilage is a big issue until proper measures are taken.
+I don't think vote spoiling is a big issue until proper measures are taken.
 Some may intentionally spoil their votes as a form of protest.